Prenatal & Postnatal Fitness

 Mind body techniques such as yoga have also been shown to improve in vitro fertilization success rates by lowering stress hormones.
 In a behavioral study of 151 women undergoing IVF, birth rates were 93% higher for women with the lowest stress and depression levels.
 (3) Conversely, high stress rates were shown to diminish IVF success rates.
 (4)

-impact of a regular
+of a regular yoga practice

-woman’s fertility is the
+on a woman’s fertility is the

 calming, restorative effect